setayeshtaherzadeh/ecu-system-storytelling/README.md

-# Inside an ECU System — Storytelling Visualization
+# ECU System — Automotive Information Design

-A visual storytelling project that illustrates how a vehicle’s Electronic Control Unit (ECU) processes sensor data, communicates over the CAN Bus network, and triggers actuator responses within a real-time control loop.
+A structured visual representation of how a vehicle’s Electronic Control Unit (ECU) operates within a real-time control system.

+This work is an **information design infographic** that simplifies a complex automotive architecture into a clear, step-by-step visual flow.

 ---

-## Goal
+## Overview

-The goal of this project is to make a complex automotive concept more understandable by presenting it through clear visual storytelling and structured information design.

-This project focuses on improving clarity rather than simulating a real system.
+Modern vehicles rely on distributed electronic systems that process real-time sensor data and coordinate mechanical responses.

+This infographic illustrates the core interaction loop between:

+* Sensors
+* ECU (Electronic Control Unit)
+* CAN Bus communication layer
+* Actuators

 ---

-## Tools
+## System Explanation

-- Figma
-- Automotive system references
-- Information design principles
+The system operates as a closed feedback loop:

+1. **Sensors** collect environmental and vehicle data
+2. **ECU** processes and interprets incoming signals
+3. **CAN Bus** distributes control messages across subsystems
+4. **Actuators** execute physical actions
+5. Feedback is continuously measured and returned to sensors

+This loop enables real-time vehicle control and system stability.

 ---

-## Topics Covered
+## Design Purpose

-- Sensor data input flow
-- Basic ECU decision-making logic
-- CAN Bus communication overview
-- Actuator response mechanism
-- Closed-loop control concept
+The purpose of this infographic is to:

+* Break down a complex embedded system into understandable parts
+* Improve clarity for non-technical audiences
+* Visualize system-level architecture in a structured format
+* Communicate flow rather than engineering detail

 ---

-## Figma Link
+## Category

-https://www.figma.com/design/RW98etTlFDlS1YRf8rhPzw/ecu-system?node-id=0-1&t=4ELNdWcr2Dwy6r1q-1
+* Information Design
+* Technical Infographic
+* System Visualization

 ---

-## Skills Demonstrated
+## Design Characteristics

-- Visual storytelling
-- Information visualization
-- Technical communication
-- Diagram design
-- Conceptual understanding of ECU systems
+* Layered visual hierarchy
+* Color-coded system separation
+* Directional flow for readability
+* Modular system breakdown
+* Feedback loop visualization

 ---

-## Notes
+## Scope

-This is a conceptual visualization project designed for educational and communication purposes, not a functional simulation or embedded implementation.
+This is a conceptual visualization only and does not represent a real-time simulation or production ECU implementation.

-* Automotive systems understanding
+---

+## Source

+Figma Design:
+https://www.figma.com/design/RW98etTlFDlS1YRf8rhPzw/ecu-system?node-id=0-1&t=4ELNdWcr2Dwy6r1q-1